-There is also an electric cart featuring an image of Jackson as Peter Pan on the bonnet and Peter Pan cushions (guide price $4,000-$6,000).
+There is also an electric cart featuring Jackson’s image as Peter Pan on the bonnet and Peter Pan cushions (guide price $4,000-$6,000).
 But what steals the show are these remaining two pieces.
-A robotic head (obviously Jackson’s), which lights up as each piece pushes forward and retracts to finally form the singers face.
-And last but not the least, a weird painting featuring iconic figures such as Abraham Lincoln and Albert Einstein wearing Jackson’s trademark sunglasses and glove (guide price $1,000-$2,000).
+A robotic head (obviously Jackson’s), which lights up as each piece pushes forward and retracts to form the singers’ face.
+And last but not least, a weird painting featuring iconic figures such as Abraham Lincoln and Albert Einstein wearing Jackson’s trademark sunglasses and glove (guide price $1,000-$2,000).

 If this doesn’t show your support for Jackson, then what does?
 And in case you consider these to be more than just collector’s items and actually appreciate their beauty, I suggest a visit to a shrink right away.